slatedb/slatedb/docs/0001-manifest.md

 * Work with object stores that support object versioning if a transactional store is available (DynamoDB, MySQL, and so on)
 * Provide < 100ms-300ms read/write latencies
 * Avoid write contention on the manifest

+### Proposal

+We propose persisting SlateDB's `DbState` in a manifest file to solve problem (1).
+Such a design is quite common in [log-structured merge-trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSMs).
+In particular, RocksDB [follows this pattern](https://github.com/facebook/rocksdb/wiki/MANIFEST).
+In SlateDB, we will persist `DbState` in a manifest file, which all clients will load on startup.
+Writer, compactor, and readers will all update the manifest in various situations.
+All updates to the manifest will be done using [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (CAS).

+To prevent zombie writers, we propose using CAS to ensure each SST is written exactly one time.
+We introduce the concept of writer epochs to determine when the current writer is a zombie and halt the process.
+The full fencing protocol is described below.

 ### A Note on CAS